 Southeast Community College is a great school to attend if you live in Lincoln, Neb., or anywhere else in the country.
 It has in-state and out-of-state tuition rates at less than $3,000 a year, and it is rated No. 11 on our list of the top 50 most affordable medical (assistant) schools.
 Here you can earn your medical assisting diploma and join a student population that well exceeds 10,000 pupils.

-Like the rest of the schools on this list, Minnesota West Community and Technical College offers an online medical assistant degree.
-In addition, the college offers a Medical Administrative Secretary A.A.S. degree.
+In addition, the college also offers a Healthcare Administrative Assistant, A.A.S. degree that is completely online.
 With a focus on the clerical side of the medical field, this degree allows graduates to work in clinics, hospitals, doctor’s offices, and more.
 Students enrolled in this major can expect to learn general medical knowledge and terminology, medical office procedures, word processing, medical insurance and business communications.

 Find the Right School For You!